RosettaCommons/documentation/application_documentation/residue-energy-breakdown.md

 Input
 =====

-Observes standard input flags (e.g. -in: <file:s,> -in: <file:silent,> etc.).
+Observes standard input flags (e.g. -in:file:s, -in:file:silent, etc.).
 Multiple input structures may be specified.

-The name of the output file is specified with -out: <file:silent>
+The name of the output file is specified with -out:file:silent

 Scorefunction weights files are specified with -score:weights and -score:patch, as usual.

-FoldTree output
+Output
 ===============

-A whitespace-seperated table of the *weighted* score breakdown.
+A whitespace-separated table of the *weighted* score breakdown.
 Residue numbering is in internal sequential format ("pose numbering").
 Each residue pair is listed once, with the lower numbered residue as residue 1.
 For one body energies, the second residue is listed as "--", with type "onebody"

 Sample Output: